meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC10 - Delete a book from the library
 #### MSS:
 1. Library manager intends to delete a book from the library.
-2. Library manager enters the command to add the book.
+2. Library manager enters the command to delete the book.
 3. MyBookshelf deletes the book from the library.
-4. MyBookshelf notifies library manager that the book has successfully deleted from the library.
+4. MyBookshelf notifies library manager that the book has been successfully deleted from the library.

 ***Use case ends***

 #### Extensions:
 * 2b.
 MyBookshelf detects an error in the book title.
     * 2b1.
 MyBookshelf notifies library manager with an error message.
     * 2b2.
-Library manager confirms book title from the book.
+Library manager confirms book title of the book.
     * 2b3.
 Library manager enters new book title.
-      Steps 2b1-2b3 are repeated until the book title entered are valid.
+      Steps 2b1-2b3 are repeated until the book title entered is valid.

   ***Use case resumes from step 2.***

 * *a.
-At any time, Library manager chooses to cancel the deletion of book.<br>
+At any time, Library manager chooses to cancel the deletion of the book.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***

-#### Use case: UC11 - View the limit for libary
+#### Use case: UC11 - View the limit for library
 #### MSS:
-1. Library manager intends to view the limit for libary.
+1. Library manager intends to view the limit of the library.
 2. Library manager enters the command to view.
 3. MyBookshelf displays the current limit of the library.

 ***Use case ends***

 #### Extensions:
 * *a.
-At any time, library manager chooses to cancel the view of limit.<br>
+At any time, library manager chooses to cancel to view the limit of the library.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***

-#### Use case: UC12 - Set the limit for libary
+#### Use case: UC12 - Set the limit for library
 #### MSS:
-1. Library manager intends to set the limit for libary.
+1. Library manager intends to set the limit for library.
 2. Library manager enters the command to set limit.
 3. MyBookshelf sets the limit of the library.
-4. MyBookshelf notifies library manager that the limit has successfully updated for the library.
+4. MyBookshelf notifies library manager that the limit has been successfully updated for the library.

 ***Use case ends***

 #### Extensions:
 * 2a.
 MyBookshelf detects invalid limit.
     * 2a1.
 MyBookshelf notifies library manager with an error message.
     * 2a2.
-CLM reentered the limit.
+Library manager reentered the limit.
-      Steps 2a1-2a2 are repeated until the limit entered are valid.
+      Steps 2a1-2a2 are repeated until the limit entered is valid.

   ***Use case resumes from step 3.***